Bald Mountain Recreation Area

 Bald Mountain State Recreation Area is a 4637 acre state park located near Lake Orion, Michigan off M-24.
 It consists of some of the most rugged terrain in southeastern Michigan.
 The recreation area is composed of a North Unit and a South Unit, which are not contiguous.
 The South Unit itself includes two parts separated by M-24 (Lapeer Road), but the section west of M-24 has no recreational facilities or trails and is primarily undeveloped forest and grassy plains segmented by a few through-roads.

 It is a popular recreation area for day users, hunters, and fishermen.
-Hunting includes deer, rabbit, squirrel, Canada goose, woodchuck, duck, raccoon, and woodcock.
-Fishing includes bass, pike, panfish, and trout.
-The park also includes a rifle and a sporting clays range.
+Hunting opportunities encompass deer, rabbit, squirrel, Canada goose, woodchuck, duck, raccoon, and woodcock.
+Fishing options include bass, pike, panfish, and trout.
+Additionally, the park features a rifle and a sporting clays range.

 Bald Mountain gained widespread attention when it was the location of two assisted suicides performed by Dr. Jack Kevorkian in 1991.

 Bald Mountain's South Unit is adjacent to the grounds of Lake Orion High School.

 Some of the land that is now part of Bald Mountain had previously been a part of the Scripps Mansion.

 Facilities

-The Bald Mountain State Recreation Area is also home to the only recreational facilities designed by world-renowned architect Gunnar Birkerts.
-Known by the name Lower Trout Lake Bathhouse Complex and Contact Station, as the buildings are listed on the National Register of Historic Places, the complex includes five Mid-Century Modern resources, located on two separate land parcels in the Trout Creek section of the Bald Mountain State Recreation Area.
-Four of the buildings - the men's and women's bathhouses, a pump house, and a concessions stand - are all set on a large circular pad of concrete pavement near the beach at Lower Trout Lake.
-The fifth building - a "contact station" - is located about a mile away at the entrance to the Trout Creek section.
-The buildings are all circular in form and constructed of patterned, cast-in-place, reinforced concrete.
-They range in size from 225 square feet to 1200 square feet.
+The Bald Mountain State Recreation Area was also home to the only recreational facilities designed by world-renowned architect Gunnar Birkerts.
+Known by the name Lower Trout Lake Bathhouse Complex and Contact Station, as the buildings are listed on the National Register of Historic Places, the complex included five Mid-Century Modern resources, located on two separate land parcels in the Trout Creek section of the Bald Mountain State Recreation Area.
+Four of the buildings—the men's and women's bathhouses, a pump house, and a concessions stand—were all set on a large circular pad of concrete pavement near the beach at Lower Trout Lake.
+The fifth building—a "contact station"—is located about a mile away at the entrance to the Trout Creek section.
+The buildings were all circular in form and constructed of patterned, cast-in-place, reinforced concrete.
+They ranged in size from 225 square feet to 1200 square feet.